sap218/hugo-test/content/projects/patientvoice.md

 OcIMIDo is the first of its kind in ophthalmology[^ocimido] and patient-preferred terms prove the patient voice provides meaningful research efforts.
 Sentiment analysis highlighted insight into the role a forum plays for patients and carers.

-Semantic similarity highlighted potential novel disease associations and the patient lexicon.
+Semantic similarity highlighted potential novel disease associations and the patient lexicon for terms relating to inflammation[^coid].
 Experiments revealed frequent misspellings from clinicians; use of abbreviations from patients; and patient priorities.

 Clusters unveiled insight into the presence of inflammatory stress and the relationship with happiness.